tspascoal/GitHubActions.Gates.Samples/README.md

 Besides using [Octokit.Net](https://github.com/octokit/octokit.net) as a dependency, the project also copied some files as well (with some changes) to facilitate Unit testing.
 Octokit.Net is licensed under the MIT License - Copyright (c) 2023 GitHub, Inc.

-The derivations are clearkly marked as such in the source code.
+The derivations are clearly marked as such in the source code.